3Emme/chess-xr/README.md

 * using https://blog.logrocket.com/3d-rendering-in-the-browser-with-react-three-fiber/ to look into physics
 * Continuing to read through the above
 * Continuing to read through the above
+* reading through Poimandres discord (discord for many of the technologies used thus far) for insight

 ## Setup/Installation Requirements